GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 At each step, a _#doa map_ $M_t$ is built from the #doa spectrum for the corresponding audio recording (line 9 in @algo:active_ssl:algo).
 The latter solely provides angular information.
 At this stage, no distance knowledge has been gathered yet.
-The choice was made to not explicitly extract a set of detections from the spectrum but to preserve the raw 360-long vector.
+The choice was made not explicitly to extract a set of detections from the spectrum but to preserve the raw 360-long vector.
-Generating the #doa map $M_t$ consists of projecting this spectrum on the egocentric 2D space.
+Generating the #doa map $M_t$ involves projecting this spectrum on the egocentric 2D space.

 All maps have a resolution of $p$ pixels and are thus represented by $p times p$ matrices.
-They represent an area of $L times L$ square area around the robot.
+They represent a $L times L$ square area around the robot.

 // TODO: illustration ?
 First, each point $bold(p) = (x, y) in [-L/2, L/2]^2$ in the robot frame is mapped to the corresponding #doa value $theta(bold(p)) in [-pi, pi]$.\